- Importing the structure of data files

 - Characteristics of the connection: Data server, User and password, database.

 - The application will access the data in the current format.

-Taking into account the evolutions of the MySQL database
+Taking into account the evolution of the Oracle database

-To take into account the evolutions of the tables imported into the data model editor, go to the "Analysis" pane, "Analysis" group, expand "Synchronization" and select "Update analysis from external databases".
+To take into account the evolutions of the tables imported into the data model editor, go to the "Analysis" tab, "Analysis" group, expand "Synchronization" and select "Update analysis from external databases".

 A wizard starts, allowing you to:

 - analyze the differences for the imported tables,